Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/README.md

 You should have already read the [AI Engine Detailed Architecture](https://www.xilinx.com/support/documentation/architecture-manuals/am009-versal-ai-engine.pdf), so the purpose of this chapter is simply to highlight the features of the AI Engine that will be useful for this tutorial.

-Versal™ Adaptive Compute Acceleration Platforms (ACAPs) combine Scalar Engines, Adaptable Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+Versal® Adaptive Compute Acceleration Platforms (ACAPs) combine Scalar Engines, Adaptable Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.

 ![missing image](./Images/Versal.jpg)